derrmru/Typescript-React-Calendar/README.md

 ## Notes

 No frills component.
-Easy to include and update as needed for your project.
+Easy to include, style and adapt as needed for your project.

 Enjoy!